Headache

 Treatment of Migraine

-The approach to treating migraine is dependent on the severity and frequency of attacks and, most importantly, on the impact on the quality of life of the patient.
 Acute treatment is used at the start of migraine attacks; prophylactic treatment is used when the frequency, severity, or impact on the patient is such that prevention of attacks is warranted; and rescue therapy is used when acute treatment has not aborted the migraine attack and symptomatic treatment for pain and nausea or vomiting is required.

-1. Acute attacks of migraine: Mild to moderate acute attacks of migraine may respond to oral analgesics and nonsteroidal anti-inflammatory drugs (NSAIDs): acetylsalicylic acid (ASA) 1000 mg, acetaminophen (INN paracetamol) 1000 mg, ibuprofen 200 to 600 mg, diclofenac 50 to 100 mg, or a combination of these drugs taken as soon as possible with the onset of headache.
+1. Acute attacks of migraine: Mild to moderate acute attacks of migraine may respond to oral analgesics and nonsteroidal anti-inflammatory drugs (NSAIDs): naproxen 500 mg, acetylsalicylic acid (ASA) 1000 mg, acetaminophen (INN paracetamol) 1000 mg, ibuprofen 200 to 600 mg, diclofenac 50 to 100 mg, or a combination of these drugs taken as soon as possible with the onset of headache.

-In patients with moderate to severe acute attacks of migraine or in those not responsive to analgesics or NSAIDs, triptan therapy is more effective.
+In patients with moderate to severe acute attacks of migraine or in those not responsive to analgesics or NSAIDs, triptan therapy may be more effective.
 Various triptan drugs are available with different speed of onset, duration, and tolerability.
 Subcutaneous sumatriptan 6 mg has the most rapid mode of onset and highest probability of decreasing pain.
 Patient preference, individual response, and adverse effects guide the choice of a particular triptan drug and whether the dose should be increased, the formulation changed, or another triptan tested.
 Triptans are contraindicated in patients with coronary artery, cerebrovascular, and peripheral vascular disease.

 As migraine attacks are very often accompanied by nausea or vomiting, administer an antiemetic as soon as possible: metoclopramide 10 to 20 mg orally or 10 mg IM or IV or domperidone 10 mg orally.